Niittyv/Anti-Martingale-Simulator/README.md

 ### Data analytics

 The simulator comes with data analytics tools to help you gain deeper insight of your trading system's risk parameters.
 The program generates a simple HTML analysis report but you can use the analysis.ipynb notebook for more indepth analysis.
-Use this link to see the analysis.ipynb notebook with outputs:

 https://nbviewer.org/github/Niittyv/Anti-Martingale-Simulator/blob/main/analysis.ipynb